About The Eternal Space

 Following two very successful developmental readings in December of 2012 and May of 2013, and the success of a 50th Anniversary Reading panel at the AIANY's Center for Architecture (read more about that below), our show was honored by being chosen by Fordham University's Alumni Company as being part of its New Work's series in June of 2014.

-A full production will visually recreate the marvel of the former Pennsylvania Station using the actual photographs that documented the station’s demise.
+Our upcoming production at The Lion will use state-of-the-art projection technology to recreate the marvel of the former Pennsylvania Station using the actual photographs that documented the station’s demise.
 Our production has been very fortunate in uncovering a huge catalogue of demolition photos drawn from the talents of five photographers.
 Their stills taken from 1963-1967 will be responsible for creating the passage of time and serving as the setting for each of the scenes.
 Using the latest in projection technology these arresting photographs will speak to the tragic demolition of an American architectural masterpiece.

 The Eternal Space, a beautifully simple but unique production, aims to bring the Old Penn Station back to life while giving voice to the quiet lament of losing it half a century ago.